dogusyuksel/simple-messaging-protocol/README.md

 <!-- HOWTO -->
 <h2 id="how-to-use"> How to Use</h2>

-1. type "make" and start "sipcd" first which is the manager app in the daemon folder.
+1. type "make" and start "smp_manager" first which is the manager app in the manager folder.
     - Note that, you may type 'n' the OPEN_DEBUG config in the 'Config' file to disable debugs
-2. After compilation, libsipcc.so should be created under the libsipcc folder.
+2. After compilation, libsmp.so should be created under the libsmp folder.
 3. After the library creation, test applications can be run
     - Note that, you can run the test application multiple times to observe sending data to eachother.
     - At least one arg should be given to the test app which will be the title to be listened by the app